1877 a K

 1970-1972 alt E

 1973-March 74 s A

 1985-March 1986 D

 Wolves began as a school side, St Luke's FC in 1877.
 Two years later they merged with another local side, Wanderers FC and became Wolverhampton Wanderers.
-Initially they played in blue and white and we have assumed that there earliest jerseys were hooped, the most usual arrangement for this period.
-Vertically striped shirts were worn when Wanderers won the Wrekin Cup in 1883-84 and may have appeared earlier.
+Initially they played in blue and white jerseys (the school colours).

 The club reached yet another FA Cup final in 1921 while still in Division Two.
 This game marked the first time that a crest was worn by a Wolves team, consisting of the Wolverhampton coat of arms.
 This featured only in the first half as the team changed into clean jerseys at half-time.
 This crest also featured in the 1939 and 1960 finals and was worn in the League during 1947-48.

 Under the guidance of Major Frank Buckley, Wolves returned finally to the First Division in 1932.
-Now wearing their famous old gold shirts with black collars, Wanderers were runners-up in 1938 and 1939 when they also reached the FA Cup final.
+Wearing old gold shirts that were now a distinctly dark rust shade and decorated with black collars, Wanderers were runners-up in 1938 and 1939 when they also reached the FA Cup final.
 Starting out as favourites against little fancied Portsmouth, the players were provided with extract of monkey gland to boost their performance but crashed 1-4.

 After their 1954 title win, the shade of the shirts became a brighter gold, according to Steve Gordos.